Medically reviewed by Drugs.com. Last updated on Nov 7, 2020.

 - Nausea and vomiting

-A person who has absorbed large doses of radiation (10 Gy or greater) has little chance of recovery.
+A person who has absorbed very large doses of radiation has little chance of recovery.
 Depending on the severity of illness, death can occur within two days or two weeks.
 People with a lethal radiation dose will receive medications to control pain, nausea, vomiting and diarrhea.
 They may also benefit from psychological or pastoral care.